jhthorsen/mojo-run3/README.md

     $run3 = $run3->start(sub ($run3, @) { ... });

 Will start the subprocess.
-The code block passed in will be run in the child process.
-The code below can be used if you want to run another program:
+The code block passed in will be run in the child process. `exec()` can be used if you want to run another program.
+Example:

     $run3 = $run3->start(sub { exec @my_other_program_with_args });
     $run3 = $run3->start(sub { exec qw(/usr/bin/ls -l /tmp) });